 Have you struggled to keep houseplants in good condition over the winter?
-Or maybe winter is coming and you are nervous that you are going to kill your houseplants?
+Perhaps you’re wondering how to keep indoor plants warm in winter, or maybe winter is approaching and you are just plain nervous that you are going to kill your houseplants?

 Keep reading because I will go over 7 things that you can do (or NOT do) to keep your houseplants alive this winter!
 Follow these steps, and you will be golden!